 There's lots to see with 100 acres of meadowland with over 40 species of wildflower.
 You can also explore the orchards with apple, plum, cherry and pear trees.
 At Henhurst Lake you can look out for water loving wildlife while the woodland area and glades are a lovely tranquil place for a stroll too.

 If you'd like to extend your outing then you could head to the nearby Shorne Woods Country Park where you'll find 288 acres of rolling woodlands, wetlands and meadows.
 Our Circular Walk around Cobham visits Shorne Woods, Jeskyns Park and also takes you to Cobham Woods which is run by the National Trust.
 View Full Details>>

 |Kent Coast||207 miles (333 km)||Walk the entirety of the beautiful Kent Coast on this long distance walk.
 View Full Details>>|

 |Knole Park||6 miles (9 km)||A circular walk around the delightful deer park at Knole in Sevenoaks.
 The walk begins near the bus station in Sevenoaks and heads past Knole House, along the Broad Walk and Chestnut Walk to Fawke Common.
 You continue through Rambles Wood, Godden Wood and then through Knole Park Golf Course before returning to the start point.
 The grounds of the park are delightful with about 500 resident deer, ancient woodland, dry heathland, acid grassland and wood pasture.
 Knole house contains a world class collection of furniture and textiles from royal palaces and is also well worth exploring.|

 |Leeds Castle Maidstone||3 miles (5 km)||Explore the stunning grounds of this 19th century castle and former residence of Catherine of Aragon.
 There are 500 acres of beautiful parkland, open water and formal gardens to explore on well laid out walking paths.
 View Full Details>>|

 |Leybourne Lakes Country Park||4 miles (6 km)||Enjoy peaceful, waterside walking and cycling at Leybourne Lakes Country Park, near Maidstone in Kent.
-You will find 230 acres of lakes and woodland providing a peaceful location for wildlife and birdwatching.|
+In the park you will find 230 acres of lakes and woodland providing a peaceful location for wildlife and birdwatching.|

 |Leysdown Coastal Park||6 miles (9 km)||Enjoy fabulous views of the Thames Estuary on this circular walk through Leysdon Coastal park and Leysdon Marshes on the Isle of Sheppey.
 For cyclists please see the Isle of Harty Trail which also runs through the park.
 View Full Details>>|

 |Linton Park||3 miles (5 km)||Explore the stunning 19th-century landscape park surrounding this 18th-century country house in Linton, Kent.
 The house sits in 330 acres of parkland, woodland and farmland on a south facing greensand slope overlooking the valley of the River Beult.
 The estate is private property and is not open to the public, but the Greensand Way long distance walk crosses the parkland east-west to the north of the house and a public footpath crosses the southern parkland close to the lake on a similar alignment.
 View Full Details>>|

 |Lower Leas Coastal Park||2 miles (4 km)||This coastal country park is located in Folkestone and has fabulous views over the Kent coastline.
 National Cycle Route 2 also runs through the park.|